kenatiod/MUT/Understanding Machine Understanding.md

 (For a more detailed discussion of the ethical considerations in AI development, refer to Appendix A8.)

-{ Drawing of Alice talking to Claude }
+{ Insert Fig. 1.4.2 -- portrait of Alice talking to Claude }

 (The appendices provide supplementary information on topics related to machine understanding, including the neuroscience of human cognition A1, language model capabilities A2, evaluation frameworks A3, philosophical perspectives A4, the debate over artificial consciousness A5, and more.)
 ____________